MonitSharma/quantum_opt_algos/README.md

+# This project has been migrated to the [SMU‑Quantum](https://github.com/SMU-Quantum) organization.
+You can now find the latest code [here]([https://github.com/SMU-Quantum/quantum-optimization-benchmarks](https://github.com/SMU-Quantum/quantum-optimization-algorithms)) This repository will be removed on March 23, 2025.
+Please update any bookmarks or references to point to the new location.

+---

+---

 # Quantum Optimization Algorithms

 Welcome to the **Quantum Optimization Algorithms** repository!
 This project contains implementations of various quantum optimization techniques designed for solving combinatorial optimization problems.
 By leveraging quantum computing, these algorithms aim to provide efficient solutions to problems that are computationally challenging for classical methods.